Rate this page:

-Bitbucket Server has a lightweight indexing process that occurs every time new commits are pushed to its repositories.
+Bitbucket Data Center has a lightweight indexing process that occurs every time new commits are pushed to its repositories.
 Commit indexer plugin modules let you extend the indexing pipeline and store additional indexed data.
 This allows your plugin to, for example, watch commit messages or other commit metadata for particular content or efficiently store additional information about commits for later retrieval.

 Example commit indexers might include: